evannilaz/evannilaz/README.md

 </div>

-> Quote to keep myself: "Knowing a particular language (TS,C#,JS) is not that important.
+> Quote: "Knowing a particular language (TS,C#,JS) is not that important.
 You just need to know *something*"